Entering Laguna del Laja National Park, Antuco Volcano in the distance.

 Welding the rack back together

-Lake Villarrica below us.
+extended our stay to two nights.
+It was a beautiful room with a gigantic window affording a panoramic view of Lake Villarrica below us.
 As I unpacked, I discovered our left-hand pannier frame had completely severed at three of the four mounts, shaken apart.
 We were lucky not to have lost the whole thing.

 Revising the Route (Again)

 On Christmas morning, after some forcefully presented input (threats of castration) from Paola, I reluctantly devised a drastically reduced route.
 The new plan would take us on mostly paved roads, southeast and across the border to San Carlos de Bariloche, in Argentina, but this would be the extent of our foray into Patagonia.
 From here we would head north, through the Argentinian plains, turning west at the Bio-Bio Reserve and back into Chile, returning to Santiago via the Pacific coast.
-First, I needed to get the pannier frame welded back together but that would have to wait until tomorrow.
+First, I needed to get the pannier frame welded back together, but that would have to wait until the next day.
 Pucón is a lovely town (although guidebooks warn it can be heaving in high season) and the little beach is a great place to watch the sunset over the lake.
 We had the hotel taxi drop us there that evening.
 Apparently, Raoul is the only taxi driver in town prepared to deliver the guests of Casa Establo to the door.
 All the others shy away from the crazy driveway and insist you walk it.

 Our First Night Camping